aberk104/CS410-Project/docs/source/index.rst

 --------------------------
 In addition to the pre-requisites listed above, the various code files also utilize the following python packages.
 These should be part of a default python build using Anaconda; if not using Anaconda, these may need to be installed as well:

+- collections

+- itertools

+- json

 - pandas

-- json
+- pickle

 - pkg_resources

 - random

-- sklearn.metrics (should be part of scikit-learn)

-- collections

-- itertools

-- pickle

 - re